-The next most effective agronomic practice is fertilizer application.
-It shows a benefit gain of 3,723 Rs.
-Million with fertilizer application in the wet zone alone.
+The next agronomic practice is fertilizer application.
+It shows a benefit gain of 3,723 Rs.Million with fertilizer application in wet zone alone.
 Under current management practices, nearly 26 percent of the growers are regular fertilizer users while nearly 34 percent are irregular users.
-It is assumed that those 34 percent of the growers can be converted to regular fertilizer users which may result in a yield increase of 27 percent from those lands (from eight percent to 35 percent compared to unfertilized land).
-Cost is estimated to be 1,040 Rs.
-Million for the wet zone.
+It is assumed that those 34 percent of the growers can be converted to regular fertilizer users which may result in a yield increase of 27 percent from those lands (from eight percent to 35 percent compared to an unfertilized land).
+Cost is estimated to be 1,040 Rs.Million for the wet zone.
 This shows that fertilizer application is an economically feasible practice.
 However, the response to fertilizer depends on several factors including soil type, variety and split application which may incur additional labour charges.
 Empirically the response rate is low compared to the experimental results (13 nuts /palm is observed while 25 nuts/palm is expected).
 As a result, site specific fertilizer recommendations are provided for the farmers.

 Rainfall increase in the intermediate zone is expected to result in a productivity improvement (1.8 percent annual yield).
-A previous study has shown a shift in productivity of coconut lands in these areas with favourable climate (Jayathilaka et al., 2012).
+A previous study has shown a shift in productivity of coconut lands in these areas (spatial shift in productivity) with favourable climate (Jayathilaka et al., 2012).
 Fertilizer application will be an option for capturing the positive effect of climate change and to offset the negative impact to the industry.
 Therefore, the grower subsidies can be directed for the farmers in these areas with further favourable future climate improvements.
 However, the wet zone has better climatic conditions compared to other regions despite its temperature increase.

-The third rewarding adaptation option is a heat tolerant cultivar that would sustain the current productivity level under temperature increase in the wet zone.
-This is expected to result in 6,715 Rs.
-Million gain for the industry offsetting the 4,781 Rs.
-Million loss.
-However, the cost involved in developing a heat tolerant cultivar is not available.
+The third rewarding adaptation option is a heat tolerant cultivar that would sustain the current productivity level under temperature increase in wet zone.
+This is expected to result in 6,715 Rs.Million gain for the industry offsetting the 4781 Rs.Million loss.
+The cost involved in developing a heat tolerant cultivar or a variety is not available.
 It will be important to have a variety with traits of heat and drought tolerance under future climatic conditions.

 Moisture conservation with husk or coir dust pits is already practiced by 41 percent of the growers.
 Adoption of this practice by a further 25 percent of growers is assumed since the rest of the growers had concerns on cost (50 percent) and availability of husks.
 It is not essential for some areas with shallow water table.
 It is specially recommended for gravelly soils in the wet and intermediate zones.
-The benefit change due to moisture conservation in the wet zone is nearly 745 Rs.
-Million and the cost is estimated to be 809 Rs.
-Million.
-However, this gain is after offsetting the loss of 4,795 Rs.
-Million due to climate change.
+The benefit change due to moisture conservation in wet zone is nearly 745 Rs.Million and the cost is estimated to be 809 Rs.Million.
+However, this gain is after offsetting the loss of 4795 Rs.Million which was due to climate change.
 Therefore, moisture conservation can be considered as a potential adaptation measure.

-The uncertainty of the model parameters was addressed with a stochastic sensitivity analysis.
-It shows the probability distribution of benefits incurred in each scenario.
-The magnitude of these impacts mainly depends on the K shift which represents the yield shock in terms of price change, followed by the supply elasticity of coconut, the domestic coconut oil demand elasticity and the desiccated coconut export demand elasticity.
-More accurate estimation of these parameters will improve the accuracy of the results, and further work is required on the specification of the appropriate distributions for the various parameter values.
-Also, the model has limitations in selecting the parameters for input substitution and output transformation which was assumed based on previous literature.
+These impacts mainly depend on the K shift which represents the magnitude of the yield shock in terms of price change followed by supply elasticity of coconut, domestic coconut oil demand elasticity and desiccated coconut export demand elasticity.
+It shows that demand from these industries change the price of coconut.
+More accurate estimation of these parameters will improve the accuracy of the results.
+Further, the model has limitations in selecting the parameters for input substitution and output transformation which was assumed based on previous literature.
 The economic surplus estimated for scenarios 4 to 7 and 10 are highly uncertain since the K shift for these scenarios are not small.